loftuxab/alfresco-community-loftux/projects/installer/README_jboss_linux.txt

 Closing the Alfresco Server
 ===========================

-Navigate to the '~/alfresco' directory and run 'jboss/bin/shutdown.sh -S' If you started OpenOffice as above, then also run 'killall soffice.bin'
+Navigate to the '~/alfresco' directory and run 'alf_stop_jb.sh' If you started OpenOffice as above, then also run 'stop_oo.sh'

 =====================